 It’s sometimes difficult to describe life at camp, to convey how the girls at Rockbrook feel about the experience overall.
 They’ll tell you they are having fun, or they’ll say things like, “I love camp!” or “This is great!”
 But what are some of the emotions that go along with it?
 What are the campers feeling while they’re here?

 Seeing all the smiles and hearing so much laughter, “happiness” is the first feeling to notice.
-There’s obviously so much joy and exuberance percolating up throughout the day at camp— screaming with delight while flying by on the zip line, laughing so hard at a skit you’re rolling around on the floor, smiling from the string of friendly greetings that seems to follow you wherever you go.
+There’s obviously so much joy and exuberance percolating up throughout the day at camp— screaming with delight while flying by on the zip line, laughing so hard at a skit you’re rolling around on the floor, smiling from the string of friendly greetings that seems to follow you everywhere.
 Yes, the girls here are happy, and we could say at times “excited,” “thrilled,” or “elated.”
 Of course, there are challenging emotions now and then too, bugs that bother.
 A camper might feel frustrated, for example when she misses the target in archery, or even angry when there’s a disagreement with another girl in her cabin.
 These are all common and expected emotional responses to life in the camp community.

 There’s another word, perhaps a little surprising, that describes a general feeling at camp: unburdened.
 It’s a feeling of freedom, in many ways, a welcome relief from the pressures, limitations, and expectations kids bend to throughout their ordinary lives.
 Put differently, I think modern life is burdensome for kids in specific ways that camp life addresses.
 How we live at Rockbrook— mostly outside, free from technology, as members of an accepting community, active and engaged, but with free time to explore the world and who we truly are as individuals —is in this way unburdening.